 5. Give yourself a Boxing-Day Boost

 With the best will in the world, Christmas is a time of indulgence – and even following all these tips, you might still find yourself being a bit naughty with what you’re eating and drinking over the festive period.
-So, get ahead of the ‘Christmas effect’ by giving your diabetic health a bit of a boost on Boxing Day with our Boxing Day SuperSoup recipe.
+So, get ahead of the ‘Christmas effect’ by giving yourself a bit of a boost on Boxing Day with our Boxing Day SuperSoup recipe.

-Made with our unique super-broccoli ‘GRextra’, which is patented for supporting the treatment and prevention of diabetes, and designed for diabetics, our SuperSoup could be just the boost you need to get your diabetic health back on track and start the new year healthier than ever!
+Made with our unique super-broccoli ‘GRextra’, which is has been studied for it’s effects on blood sugar, cholesterol and weight loss, our SuperSoup could be just the boost you need to start the new year feeling healthier than ever!